kristoferjoseph/flexboxgrid/.github/CONTRIBUTING.md

 Use the supplied template in order to supply all the information I need to merge in your code.
 Make sure to follow the build steps and double check the output index.html to make sure you haven't broken anything.
-The website is basically the equivalent of a visual unit test since it uses the newly build css for it's layout.
+The website is basically the equivalent of a visual unit test since it uses the newly built css for it's layout.